Trump longtime ally Stone arrested in U.S. Special Counsel probe

 Corsi declined to comment and Credico did not immediately respond to request for comment.
 White House officials could not be immediately reached.

-Reporting by Susan Heavey, Nathan Layne, Mark Hosenball and Ginger Gibson in Washington; Editing by Kevin Liffey and Jeffrey Benkoe
+Reporting by Susan Heavey, Doina Chiacu, Mark Hosenball and Ginger Gibson in Washington and Nathan Layne and Karen Freifeld in New York; Editing by Kevin Liffey and Jeffrey Benkoe